 In essence, he had to choose between peace and economic shares.
 The economic shares could not have been ceded without war and violence.
 The Jerusalem Post argues that Mandela could not have won economic gains without force.
 Madiba therefore signed a “Faustian Pact” with global capital to preserve peace.
 Claiming he sold out is tantamount to saying lives come second to economics.

 A further influence on the Mandela-led ANC’s decisions on the negotiating table may have been the risk of “white capital flight”.
 Zimbabwe and many other countries know way too much about this phenomenon.
-Where white capital is threatened by nationalist policies, it withdraws to places it can easily exploit without controls.
-Africa cannot pretend it does not need the capital; it would be whimsical to claim to not need white capital.
-Only a few countries can do without is as of yet and South Africa is not one of them.
+Where white capital is threatened by nationalist policies, it withdraws to safer places with less threats.
+Africa cannot pretend it does not need white, black, mixed capital - all hands on deck.

 Noah Feldman, a law professor at Harvard University then wrote for Bloomberg, “….like almost all constitutions, South Africa’s founding pact was born in the sin of compromise.
 Compromise is sin because people don’t get what they deserve.
 But that sin is necessary, because after it’s committed, people are better off than they would be without it.”

 So what was Mandela?
 Villain or super-hero?
-The fact is he was not superhuman.
-He was a politician with imperfections like the rest of the world and he cannot be deified without having to conveniently cover for the mistakes he might have made.
+Mandela was human.
+He was a politician with imperfections like the rest of the world and he cannot be deified without conveniently ignoring the mistakes he might have made like any mortal man would.
 Steven Friedman, director of the Centre for the Study of Democracy, writes in South Africa’s Business Day that in the talks that ended apartheid, “political elites agreed on what they could agree on and delayed indefinitely the real task – tackling race and inequality”.
 It might have been a mistake on the ANC’s part but it was either that or a failed state and they had to make a choice.
 South Africa’s Gini coefficient consistently ranges from about 0.660 to 0.696 (0 is perfect equality while 1 is the ultimate state of inequality).
 Inequality is the elephant in the room.
-Mandela could not have done everything, he was no superman as has already been said and maybe the youngsters who say he is a sell-out should use the freedom he got them to get themselves economic shares.
+Mandela could not have done everything, he was no superhuman.
+It is now upon the young to fully utilise their freedom and peace to renegotiate the economy.
+One man could not have done everything.
 Mandela; saint or sell-out?
 Neither.
-He was just a shrewd politician.
+He was just an ordinary man in extra ordinary circumstances trying his best.